helengarcia3/bikesharing/README.md

 ### Trips by Weekday per Hour

-This heatmap breaksout the rides by gender.
-By comparing Females and males we can tell that ride times are popular around the same times but the male side has deeper color around those times since there is more volume witht he men than the women even though they are all riding around the same times.
+This heat-map breaks-out the rides by gender.
+By comparing Females and males we can tell that ride times are popular around the same times but the male side has deeper color around those times since there is more volume with the men than the women even though they are all riding around the same times.

 <img width="1159" alt="Screen Shot 2022-09-21 at 3 33 34 PM" src="https://user-images.githubusercontent.com/107590196/191642560-7427714c-af08-4daa-a20b-51043c437d16.png">

 ### Trips by Gender by Weekday

-This heatmap shows Customer vs Subscriber.
+This heat-map shows Customer vs Subscriber.
 We can gather that the customer basis is pretty in comparison to the the people with subscriptions.
 It is clear that male subscribers are the top customers for the bikes.

 <img width="1164" alt="Screen Shot 2022-09-21 at 3 34 08 PM" src="https://user-images.githubusercontent.com/107590196/191642566-45d44417-b54d-4bd7-820a-102218f9802a.png">